-3. Possible Future Actions
+3. Possible Tools to Address Risks

-Overall, IOSCO believes it has established a coherent framework of regulatory tools for competent authorities to consider and implement as they deem necessary.
+Overall, IOSCO believes it has established a coherent framework of regulatory tools for market authorities to consider and implement as they deem necessary.
 These have evolved over time to account for market developments and continue to be reassessed.
 Nevertheless, IOSCO is conscious that, as the markets continue to develop and evolve, additional tools should be continuously considered.